 Now that I have drawn this map, there are several important observations to make.
 First, although it is easiest to present these distinctions as a sequence, each is a distinct sort of being, rather than a phase in a temporal development.
 They stack.
 For example, because something merely potent is potent based on its species, it follows that the first kind of potency is not eliminated when the capacity is brought to completion.
 Since the potential geometer only possesses that potency by means of her humanity, the elimination of that sense of potency would amount to eliminating her humanity altogether.
 Since the geometer remains human, the first potency remains as well.

 Second, the distinction between (ii) and (iii) means that potency has two sorts of completion: on the one hand, it itself can be completed, and on the other hand, a potency is completed in a further way by acting.
 To be a complete potency is not to be an activity.
 To be a complete potency is to be completely ready oneself to set to work when the conditions are right.
-For example, no outside source is required to provide a geometer the internal source of motion to complete a geometrical proof.
+For example, no outside source is required to provide a geometer with the internal source of motion to complete a geometrical proof.
 Still, activity is the completion (entelecheia) of potency.

 Third, because of the other-related structure of potency, it will remain true in each case that the actor requires others in order to act, as a violinist requires a violin, or a builder requires tools and materials.
 In this respect, completed potencies resemble all other potencies.